 - To consider which work best represents your current style and really measures up to the status of the Gaudeamus Award.
 In order to optimize the involvement of the ensembles, submissions will now be limited to certain categories, as specified under “Categories/ Ensembles.”

-The jury for the Gaudeamus Award 2018 consists of Nicole Lizee, Richard Ayres and Pierluigi Billone.
+The jury for the Gaudeamus Award 2019 consists of Gerhard Stäbler (DE), Yannis Kyriakides (CY/NL) and Clara Iannotta (IT).
 Representatives from the ensembles involved in the festival will also participate in the selection process.

 The jury will select a maximum of 5 composers for performances during the festival.
 We will try to program 2 proposed works.
 Finally we ask the selected composers to make a new work for the ensemble-in-residence; that work will also be programmed during the festival.
-In 2017 there will be two ensembles in residence: Nikel Ensemble and Slagwerk Den Haag.
+In 2019 there will be two ensembles in residence: Nadar Ensemble and one other ensemble (to be confirmed).

 The Gaudeamus Muziekweek Academy will run from Thursday 30 August through Wednesday 5 September 2018 followed by the Gaudeamus Muziekweek from 5 through 9 September 2018.
 During the Gaudeamus Muziekweek Academy, the 5 nominated composers will work with the ensembles and rehearse the selected works.
 Members of the jury will facilitate discussions between composers and musicians.
 The Gaudeamus Muziekweek Academy will be devoted to the composers in the interest of research, reflection, and development, but will also feature meetings and workshops open to the general public.